ltupin/hiphop.github.io/_posts/2025-01-01-kno-excrementals.md

   - Cunninlynguists
 ---

 This guy upload dopes on Youtube.
-Excrementals is a set of 5 CDr produced by KNO where yo will find close to all of his instrumentals.
+Excrementals is a set of 5 CDr produced by KNO where you will find close to all of his instrumentals.

 Blogspot: [https://undergroundechoes.blogspot.com/](https://undergroundechoes.blogspot.com/)
 Youtube: [https://www.youtube.com/@STEVEWONDA1976](https://www.youtube.com/@STEVEWONDA1976)